faisalimroz/Byteonsoft/README.md

 The Hero component captures users' attention with a prominent banner and a clear call to action.

 ### 3. Service Component
-The Service component showcases various services offered by IT PORI, often in a carousel format for engaging user interaction.
+The Service component showcases various services offered by ByteonSoft, often in a carousel format for engaging user interaction.

 ### 3. Do Project Component
 The DoProjects component presents a curated selection of web applications for industries like hospitality, retail, and education.
 Each project features engaging hover effects to reveal detailed descriptions, highlighting their functionality and benefits.